odk-x/app-designer/README.md

 ```
 $ echo ~
 ```
 in a **terminal**. ('~' is a shortcut for the home directory.)
-Macs use a hidden file called `.bash_profile` in the home directory to set variables like *PATH*.
+Macs use a hidden file called `.zsh` in the home directory to set variables like *PATH*.
 Other Unix systems use files like `.bashrc`.
 You might have to check the specifics for your distribution to know which you should use.
 Open the appropriate file.
 If the file does not already exist, create a new file that will be saved with the appropriate name in your home directory.
 We want to add the location of the **adb** tool to your *PATH* while preserving the existing *PATH* information.
-Assuming that your **adb** program is in the `/Users/someuser/Desktop/android-sdk/platform-tools/` directory, you would add the following command to the end of the `.bash_profile` file:
+Assuming that your **adb** program is in the `/Users/someuser/Desktop/android-sdk/platform-tools/` directory, you would add the following command to the end of the `.zshrc` file:
 ```
 $ export PATH=${PATH}:/Users/someuser/Desktop/android-sdk/platform-tools
 ```